ucb-stat133/stat133-fall-2017/labs/lab03-vector-basics.md

 Getting the Data File
 ---------------------

-In this lab, you are going to work with a handful of variables about the U.S. States:
+In this lab, you are going to work with a handful of variables about NBA players from the regular season 2016-2017:

--   *State*: names of the States
--   *Capital*: names of the capitals
+-   `player`: name of the player.
+-   `team`: team name abbreviation.
+-   `position`: player position.
+-   `salary`: salary (in dollars).
--   *Area*: total area in square kilometers
+-   `points`: total scored points.
--   *Water*: water area in square kilometers
+-   `points1`: number of free throws, worth 1 point each.
+-   `points2`: number of 2-point field goals, worth 2 points each.
--   *Seats*: number of House seats
+-   `points3`: number of 3-point field goals, worth 3 points each.

-The data comes from the wikipedia page of the List of States and territories of the US: <https://en.wikipedia.org/wiki/List_of_states_and_territories_of_the_United_States>
+The data is in the file `nba2017-salary-points.RData`, located in the `data/` folder.
+The original source of the data is the website [www.basketball-reference.com](http://www.basketball-reference.com/)

 Open a new session in Rstudio, and make sure you have a clean workspace: